 For the Student

 Today you will observe how rock candy is made in order to understand how sugar crystals form.
-You will learn about a supersaturated solution and how it is relevant to sugar crystallization.
+You will learn what a supersaturated solution is and how it is used in sugar crystallization.

 - Always wear safety goggles when handling chemicals in the lab.